redpesk-labs/red-pak/docs/4-Usage.md

 ----
 ```

-See the warn example that explicity said that this value is overload by a parent node:
+See the warn example that explicitly said that this value is overload by a parent node:

 ```bash
 - mode: Default